theochem/horton/doc/user_getting_started.rst

     mol = IOData.from_file('water.xyz')

 The information read from the file is accessible through attributes of the ``mol`` object.
-For example, the following prints the coordinates of the nuclei in Angstrom (The ``.xyz`` file contains the coordinates in atomic units):
+For example, the following prints the coordinates of the nuclei in Angstrom:

 .. code-block:: python